-In the event of illness which may affect student's ability to attend taught weeks or examinations, or impact upon the timely submission of a post-module assignment, notify the Course Administrator immediately to agree alternative arrangements.
+In the event of illness which may affect student's ability to attend taught weeks or examinations they must email the module leader and Mel Mcloughlin, if there us an impact upon the timely submission of a post-module assignment, notify the Course Administrator immediately to discuss alternative arrangements.
 Appropriate support documentation may be required such as a doctor's sick note.

-NTEC Accreditation & requirements
+NTEC Accreditation/Endorsment & requirements